andrasq/node-docs/fast_node_map.md

 - array.length can be assigned, it shortens the array but does not free memory
 - `array.slice()` frees memory, but runs slower than setting length

-Anyway, 43m/s insert rate and 330m/s iteration rate is very nice.
-Instead of looking up the keys in the hash, we can keep them in one of these fast arrays.
+Anyway, 43m/s insert rate and 330m/s iteration rate is very nice indeed.
+Instead of looking up the keys in the hash, we can keep them in an array.
 We may encounter a key more than once, depending on access patterns, but at this speed it might not matter.
 (Aside: `{}` and `new` objects insert at 14m/s and properties can be read at 240m/s for numbers `o[i]`, 370m/s for